 THE BEST OF THE BEST

-Not just the best show, but some of the best Star Wars content ever produced.
+This used to be our number one pick all the way until the release of Andor, which deserves to be in a category all its own.
+But Tartakovsky's Clone Wars still whips pretty hard.
 This high octane 2003 animated series literally bridged the gap between Attack of the Clones and Revenge of the Sith, throwing us right into the greatest battles of the Clone Wars which we could otherwise only imagine between the prequel films.
 Only here do we witness the full power of Mace Windu, the terrifying threat of General Grievous, and choreographed action which takes the operatic pageantry of the Duel of the Fates and multiplies it.
 The secret ingredient that makes it all work, of course, is director Genndy Tartakovsky, who applies the singular essence of his work on Samurai Jack to the most frenetic period in Star Wars history to date.
 On Disney+, the entire series of 25 short episodes is collected as two movie-length volumes.
 We can’t think of a better way for a Star Wars fan to spend an afternoon.

 Perhaps it’s telling that Obi-Wan Kenobi was originally meant to be a movie, because it certainly feels like the most theatrical Star Wars TV series.
 As a series, Obi-Wan Kenobi defied expectations that there wasn’t much you could do with the exiled Obi-Wan’s 19 year hermitage on Tatooine; that we’d be stuck once more on the same desert planet as Disney’s two other live action series to date; that any confrontation between Obi-Wan and Vader would undercut the potency of their fatal encounter in A New Hope.
 By refocusing on a surprising dynamic between Obi-Wan and a young Princess Leia, backed by themes of dogged guilt over the old Jedi Master’s failure to save Anakin from his fall to the Dark Side, Obi-Wan Kenobi didn’t undercut A New Hope at all – rather, it enriched every line spoken by Obi-Wan and Leia alike in the original film with new poignancy, once again allowing a new viewing of an old classic with fresh eyes.
 Obi-Wan Kenobi’s expansion of the Star Wars characters and mythology is everything that a supplementary series should aspire to be, bridging the gap between where we find Obi-Wan emotionally at the end of Episode III and the start of Episode IV just as the Clone Wars series fills in the details between Episodes II and III before it.
 As always, the meat of the Star Wars expanded universe lives and thrives in the spaces between the films.

 There’s no arguing with results.
 From the very moment some viewer first cried out 'Baby Yoda!', Disney’s first live action Star Wars series was a runaway success on a level not even they could have predicted.
 Despite its cast of entirely original characters, merchandising ran itself ragged to keep up with unprecedented demand for the series’ new characters.
 What is it about The Mandalorian that so immediately captivated its audience?
 Was it Pedro Pascal’s breathy, understated performance as Din Djarin which launched a thousand steamy fanfics?
 The adorable Grogu, representative in basic form of a return to Star Wars puppetry?
 Or is it The Mandalorian’s recommitment to the classic genre films and serials which inspired Star Wars in the first place?
 After all, The Mandalorian is just as much a Star Wars story as it is a space western.
 Whatever the case, the power of this show is undeniable.
-Without its impact, the entire Lucasfilm group probably wouldn’t be investing so heavily into television as the immediate future of the franchise.
+Admittedly, going into season three, the shine is beginning to come off the beskar for some.
+But without this show's impact, the entire Lucasfilm group probably wouldn’t be investing so heavily into television as the immediate future of the franchise.

 If you asked us to name a TV show that gets better with every season, our knee jerk answer would be Dave Filoni’s Clone Wars.
 In 2008, many Star Wars fans weren’t exactly enthusiastic about this CGI reimagining of the Tartakovsky classic.
 A widely panned pilot retooled as a quickly discarded theatrical release did it no favors either – and the series’ newest character, Anakin’s own Padawan Ahsoka Tano, was the most controversial to debut within the Star Wars canon in years.
 The idea of Anakin having his own apprentice during the Clone Wars was unthinkable.
 Where did she go before the end of Episode III?
 Why was she never mentioned again?
 The very question of Ahsoka’s presence upended that entire period of the Star Wars timeline.